Hamish Rosser

 Hamish Rosser (born 16 May 1974) is an Australian rock musician.
-He is best known for his time in The Vines and his current position in Wolfmother.
+He is best known for his time in The Vines and Wolfmother.

 Early life

 Hamish’s musical journey began when he took up the guitar at the age of eight.
 By the time he turned eleven he had switched to drums and bought his first set of drums with money saved up from a paper round in his Sydney neighbourhood.
 Rosser's first gig was with high school punk band called "The Warthogs" who covered The Clash, The Ramones and the Sex Pistols.

 Rosser studied chemical engineering at Sydney University and stayed there for four years until he left to pursue a career as a musician.

 Career

 Rosser was asked to join The Vines to replace the band's previous drummer, David Oliffe.
 He left the Vines, along with guitarist Ryan Griffiths, in December 2011.

 Rosser started touring with Australian hard rock band Wolfmother in 2012, where the band were looking to start working on their third studio album.
 After a year of touring with the band, Wolfmother split up temporarily while frontman Andrew Stockdale worked on his solo album Keep Moving.
 Rosser performed drums and percussion on several tracks for the album.
 However, before embarking on a tour for the album, Stockdale reformed Wolfmother and prepared a tour under the band's name instead performing both Wolfmother and his solo tracks.

 Rosser left the band in 2013, then rejoined in 2017.

 In 2016, Rosser joined children's rock 'n' roll band Bunny Racket, and performed with them at Splendour in the Grass in July of that year.

+In 2023, Rosser rejoined the Vines to record a new record with Craig Nicholls.